lake-wg/authz/draft-ietf-lake-authz.md

 ~~~

 The above plaintext state can be encrypted using COSE.
+Speficially, it is useful that the plaintext is not only encrypted but also authenticated.
+That can be achieved using COSE_Encrypt0 using an AEAD algorithm.

 # Examples of protocol execution
 This section presents high level examples of the protocol execution.